 MP for Huntingdon

-Ben Obese-Jecty is the Conservative MP for Huntingdon, elected in July 2024.
-He currently serves on the Speaker's Conference (2024) committee and has taken part in several parliamentary committees, including the Work and Pensions Committee and committees linked to House of Lords bills such as the Data (Use and Access) Bill [HL] and the Bank Resolution (Recapitalisation) Bill [HL].
+Ben Obese-Jecty is the Conservative MP for Huntingdon, elected in 2024.
+He currently sits on the Speaker's Conference committee (from December 2024) and has held several committee roles, including on the Data (Use and Access) Bill, the Bank Resolution (Recapitalisation) Bill, and the Work and Pensions Committee; he previously served as Opposition Assistant Whip.

-Declared financial interests include four items: two miscellaneous entries, one for gifts, benefits and hospitality from UK sources, and one entry for visits outside the UK.
+He has four declared financial interests: two miscellaneous entries, one for gifts, benefits and hospitality from UK sources, and one for visits outside the UK.

 Generated 21 February 2026